DanialArab/Docker/README.md

  now on the shell we are inside the /app directory because in the Dockerfile we set this directory as the current working directory.
 What if we want to exclude some files or directories? we see next!

 when mosh does ls he has a directory called node_modules that I don't have also i don't have package-lock.json!
 This should be because I did not initially run the app locally on my machine!
 The package-lock.json file is created after running the npm install command in a Node.js application.
+I went back and repeat steps in "Running an application on a brand new machine" and now I also have node_modules directory and package-lock.json file.